1. What is TRIO?

 Research Paper Writing -The Online Writing Lab (OWL) at Purdue University houses writing resources and instructional material, and we provide these as a free service of the Writing Lab.
 Students, members of the community, and users worldwide will find information to assist with many writing projects.

-In Cornerstone, we believe strongly in the on-going process of building the successful student.
+In Cornerstone\TRIO, we believe strongly in the on-going process of building the successful student.
 We know this takes time and often a lot of sacrifice on behalf of the student.
-But, in the end when their name is called on graduation day we know it was all worth it!
+But when their name is called on graduation day, we know it was all worth it!
 The following are just a few of the resources we use to begin the process of achieving academic success:

 Weekly BLOG — Cornerstone-operated blog designed to assist students with questions they may have about their journey through college.